strongbox/strongbox-docs/docs/developer-guide/logging.md

 The logging can be configured via the REST API.
 We have created a separate project called [logback-configuration] for this purpose.

-For details on how to configure the logging and resolve the log files via the REST API, please visit the rest documentation in your Strongbox instance at `http://localhost:48080/docs/rest/api.html`.
+For details on how to configure the logging and resolve the log files via the REST API, please visit the REST documentation in your Strongbox instance at `http://localhost:48080/docs/rest/api.html`.

 [logback-configuration]: https://github.com/carlspring/logback-configuration
-[strongbox/strongbox-resources/strongbox-common-resources/src/main/resources/logback.xml]: https://github.com/strongbox/strongbox/blob/master/strongbox-resources/strongbox-common-resources/src/main/resources/logback.xml
+[strongbox/strongbox-resources/strongbox-common-resources/src/main/resources/logback.xml]: https://github.com/strongbox/strongbox/blob/master/strongbox-resources/strongbox-common-resources/src/main/resources/logback-spring.xml